 Similarly, the lack of strength in our shoulders and chest will make us lean into the lower joints and create unhealthy pressure.
-Hand balances and a vigorous series of Chaturanga Dandasana, Up-Dog, and Downward-Facing Dog are not “a walk in the park” for most of us.
-Therefore, do not “jump” right into the full poses, especially with beginning students.
-Offer variations in which the entire body weight is not involved and also consider doing shoulder, arm, and chest strengthening exercises that are easy on the wrists, such as the dynamic Dolphin.
+Hand balances and a vigorous series of Chaturanga Dandasana, Up-Dog, and Downward-Facing Dog are not a walk in the park' for most of us.
+Therefore, do not rush into the full poses, especially with beginning students.
+Offer variations in which the entire body weight is not involved.
+Also consider doing shoulder, arm, and chest strengthening exercises that are easy on the wrists, such as the dynamic Dolphin.

 Yoga students with a pre-existing wrist condition or generally tight and sensitive wrists can benefit greatly from using some support under the heel of the palm.
 You can ask them to fold their mat or a blanket and place the support under the heel of the palm.
 The fingers and the thumb remain unsupported.
 The slight level difference that is created by doing so, allows the student to do the pose without going too deep into the wrist extension.